HarshiitaSharma/personality-quiz/README.md

-# Personality quiz; Chrome extension
+# Buzzfees style - Personality quiz; Chrome extension

 You are required to complete three parts of the assignment: